Mitral Valve Disease

 At Hoag’s Bill & Nancy Thompson Heart Valve Center, our multidisciplinary heart and vascular team is dedicated to providing our neighbors in Huntington Beach, Newport Beach, Mission Viejo, Costa Mesa, Tustin, Yorba Linda and other communities across Orange County heart valve disease care that goes above and beyond, to extend lives and improve outcomes.

-That system-wide commitment is a big part of why Hoag cardiovascular programs have been consistently ranked as high-performing in several important categories by U.S. News and World Report.
+That system-wide commitment is a big part of why Hoag cardiovascular programs have been consistently rated as high-performing in several important categories by U.S. News and World Report.
 Simply put, if you need mitral valve repair surgery or mitral valve replacement in Southern California, there’s no place like Hoag.
 Contact us today through our online form or by calling 949-764-8258.